pfillima/fa18-516-06/chapter/chapter.md

 # Azure Data Services

-This chapter focuses on the many data services within the Microsoft Azure cloud.
+This chapter focuses on an overview of the many data services within the Microsoft Azure cloud.
 We detail the different relational and non-relational NoSQL databases as well as the many data analytics services.

 ## Database Products